olivernorred/olivernorreddotcom/src/work/gsah.md

 ---
 title: UW Graduate Students of Art History Website and Logo
 tags: workitems
-description: "A WordPress website and blog for the Graduate Students of Art History, specifically their reading group, *Dismantling The Canon*"
+description: "A WordPress website and blog for the Graduate Students of Art History, specifically their reading group, Dismantling The Canon"
 coverimage: "/images/work/gsah/gsahcover.PNG"
-date: 2020-01-04
+date: 1999-01-04
 topics: design, development
 ---
 <style>